2011 Challenge Cup final: Wigan Warriors

 Wigan Warriors drew eventual Championship relegation side Barrow Raiders in the fourth round, trashing them 52 nill.
 A tight 26–22 over Bradford Bulls saw the Warriors progress to the quarter finals, where they beat eventual Super League league leaders Warrington Wolves 44 to 24 thus progressing to the semis.
 The semi-finals saw a Good Friday derby victory over St Helens, beating them 18–12 to book their place in the final.

 Background and Pre-match

 The two sides with the most Challenge Cup Final appearances had only met twice before, Wigan winning both times (1994 and 1995).
 Leeds had played in the previous year's Challenge Cup final loss, but it was the Wigan's Warriors' first visit to the new Wembley Stadium.
 Abide with me was sung by Rhydian Roberts.

 The game was broadcast by BBC with John Kear and Dave Woods commentating, as well as additional commentary from Tanya Arnold, Clare Balding, Jonathan Davies, Robbie Hunter-Paul, Justin Morgan and Brian Noble.
-The English national anthem was then sung before referee Phil Bentham, overseeing his first Challenge Cup final, blew time on and Leeds' captain Kevin Sinfield kicked off.
+The national anthem of England was then sung before referee Phil Bentham, overseeing his first Challenge Cup final, blew time on and Leeds' captain Kevin Sinfield kicked off.